ory/sdk/clients/client/java/docs/ProjectApi.md

     String projectId = "projectId_example"; // String | Project ID
     String eventType = "eventType_example"; // String | The event type to query for
     String resolution = "resolution_example"; // String | The resolution of the buckets  The minimum resolution is 1 hour.
-    OffsetDateTime from = OffsetDateTime.now(); // OffsetDateTime | The start time of the time window OffsetDateTime to = OffsetDateTime.now(); // OffsetDateTime | The end time of the time window try {
+    OffsetDateTime from = OffsetDateTime.now(); // OffsetDateTime | The start RFC3339 date of the time window
+    OffsetDateTime to = OffsetDateTime.now(); // OffsetDateTime | The end RFC3339 date of the time window
+    try {
       GetProjectMetricsResponse result = apiInstance.getProjectMetrics(projectId, eventType, resolution, from, to);
       System.out.println(result);